 General.
 If we dissolve in accordance with the partnership agreement, we will sell or otherwise dispose of our assets in a process called liquidation.
 We will first apply the proceeds of liquidation to the payment of our creditors.
-We will distribute any remaining proceeds to the unitholders and the general partner, in accordance with their capital account balances, as adjusted to reflect any gain or loss upon the sale or other disposition of our assets in liquidation.
+We will then apply the proceeds of liquidation to the payments of the Series A Preferred Liquidation Preference, the Series B Preferred Liquidation Preference and the Series C Preferred Liquidation Preference (each term as defined in our partnership agreement).
+We will then distribute any remaining proceeds to the unitholders, in accordance with, and to the extent of, the balances in their respective capital accounts, as adjusted to reflect any gain or loss upon the sale or other disposition of our assets in liquidation.